instancer-kirik/combocounter/EMBEDDED_STATUS.md

-# ComboCounter Embedded Status & Setup Guide
+# Combo Chracker Embedded Status & Setup Guide

 ## 🎯 Project Status: WORKING & READY FOR EMBEDDED DEPLOYMENT

-The ComboCounter embedded system has been successfully implemented and tested.
+The Combo Chracker embedded system has been successfully implemented and tested.
 The core logic is solid, the simulation works perfectly, and the codebase is ready for nRF52840 + e-ink deployment.

 ## ✅ What's Working